 [NOTE: Charter schools should consult with licensed medical and nursing personnel to address whether nonprescription medications will be allowed at elementary schools and whether and under what conditions school personnel will participate in storing or administering nonprescription medications.]

-8.
+D. Possession and Use of Epinephrine Auto-Injectors

 At the start of each school year or at the time a student enrolls in school, whichever is

 first, a student’s parent, school staff, including those responsible for student health care, and the prescribing medical professional must develop and implement an individualized written health plan for a student who is prescribed epinephrine auto-injectors that enables the student to:

-a. possess epinephrine auto-injectors; or
+1. possess epinephrine auto-injectors; or

-b. if the parent and prescribing medical professional determine the student is unable to possess the epinephrine, have immediate access to epinephrine auto-injectors in close proximity to the student at all times during the instructional day.
+2. if the parent and prescribing medical professional determine the student is unable to possess the epinephrine, have immediate access to epinephrine auto-injectors in close proximity to the student at all times during the instructional day.

+For the purposes of this policy, “instructional day” is defined as eight hours for each student contact day.

+[NOTE: Minnesota law states that the school board must define instructional day for the purposes of Minnesota Statutes, 121A.2205.
+A sample definition appears above.
+Schools can create a definition that fits their circumstances.]

 The plan must designate the school staff responsible for implementing the student’s health plan, including recognizing anaphylaxis and administering epinephrine auto-injectors when required, consistent with state law.
-This health plan may be included in a student’s § 504 plan.
+This health plan may be included in a student’s Section 504 plan.

+Schools may obtain and possess epinephrine auto-injectors to be maintained and administered by school personnel, including a licensed nurse, to a student or other individual if, in good faith, it is determined that person is experiencing anaphylaxis regardless of whether the student or other individual has a prescription for an epinephrine auto-injector.
+The administration of an epinephrine auto-injector in accordance with Minnesota Statutes, section 121A.2207 is not the practice of medicine.

+Effective July 1, 2024, registered nurses may administer epinephrine auto-injectors in a school setting according to a condition-specific protocol as authorized under Minnesota Statutes, section 148.235, subdivision 8.
+Notwithstanding any limitation in Minnesota Statutes, sections 148.171 to 148.285, licensed practical nurses may administer epinephrine auto-injectors in a school setting according to a condition-specific protocol that does not reference a specific patient and that specifies the circumstances under which the epinephrine auto-injector is to be administered, when caring for a patient whose condition falls within the protocol.

+[NOTE: The paragraph above was signed into law in May 2024.
+It is new model policy language.]

+A school may enter into arrangements with manufacturers of epinephrine auto-injectors to obtain epinephrine auto-injectors at fair-market, free, or reduced prices.
+A third party, other than a manufacturer or supplier, may pay for a school’s supply of epinephrine auto-injectors.

+E. Sunscreen

-9. A student may possess and apply a topical sunscreen product during the school day while on school property or at a school-sponsored event without a prescription, physician’s note, or other documentation from a licensed health care professional.
+A student may possess and apply a topical sunscreen product during the school day while on school property or at a school-sponsored event without a prescription, physician’s note, or other documentation from a licensed health care professional.
 School personnel are not required to provide sunscreen or assist students in applying sunscreen.

-L. “Parent” for students 18 years old or older is the student.

 N. Procedure regarding unclaimed drugs or medications